Natalie Snodgrass

-Natalie Claire Snodgrass (born December 17, 1998) is an American ice hockey forward, currently playing for the Minnesota Whitecaps in the Premier Hockey Federation (PHF).
-Prior to signing with the Whitecaps during the summer of 2022, she was a two-year captain for the UConn Huskies women's ice hockey team.
+Natalie Claire Snodgrass (born December 17, 1998) is an American professional ice hockey forward for the Seattle Torrent of the Professional Women's Hockey League (PWHL).
+She previously played for the Ottawa Charge of the PWHL and Minnesota Whitecaps of the Premier Hockey Federation (PHF).
+She played college ice hockey at UConn where she was a two-year captain.

 Career

 During her teenage years, she captained the girls' hockey team at Eastview High School, finishing as the school's all-time leading scorer.
 She was named Pioneer Press Metro Player of the Year in 2016.

 In 2017, she began attending the University of Connecticut, playing for the university's women's ice hockey programme.
 She scored 38 points in 38 games in her rookie NCAA season, leading Connecticut in points and being named to the Hockey East All-Rookie Team.
 Her point production dipped slightly the following year, down to 29 points in 36 games, however she finished as the university's leading scorer for the second consecutive year.
 She was named an assistant captain for the team ahead of the 2019–20 season, where she would again lead Connecticut in scoring.
 She notched her 100th career collegiate point with a game-winning goal in the Hockey East Quarterfinals, the fifth player in Connecticut history to reach the mark.

+During the 2023–24 season, she recorded one goal and five assists in 23 games for PWHL Ottawa.
+On June 5, 2024, she signed a one-year contract extension with Ottawa.
+During the 2024–25 season, she recorded one goal and one assist in 23 games for the Charge.
+On June 18, 2025, she signed a one-year contract with the Seattle Torrent.